IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Limitations

 \subsection{Socio-cultural Values}

-While ACIPS provides a novel approach to the concepts of acceptability, explainability, and privacy in AI for healthcare contexts, these concepts may not translate well to non-Western contexts.
-In regions where healthcare services are scarce due to the low number of medical professionals and facilities, the prospect of receiving urgent care an AI intervention may trump the need for patients to accept or be fully informed about the implications of these technologies.
-Attempting to inform patients about why concepts such as data privacy or security may be another task within itself to realizing the full potential of ACIPS.
-Additionally, with both of the authors living in Western countries (the United States and Germany, respectively) our values around privacy have been shaped by ideals that differ from those held by people living within the Global South.
-Working to understand how cultural perceptions of privacy impact the implementation of certain principles within ACIPS is an imperative task and will help shape future iterations of this framework.
+While IAC provides a novel interaction-based approach to the concepts of acceptability, explainability, and privacy in AI for healthcare contexts, these concepts may not translate well to non-Western contexts.
+In regions where healthcare services are scarce due to the low number of medical professionals and facilities, the prospect of receiving urgent care through an AI intervention may trump the need for doctors to inform patients about the implications of these technologies.
+Research has also shown that concepts such as algorithmic fairness and privacy differ amongst users in Global South and Western contexts \cite{sambasivan2021re, al2020we, reichel2020have, naveed2022ask, chiou2009cross}.
+With this in mind, attempting to inform patients about why concepts such as data privacy or security are relevant to them may also be another task within itself to realize the full potential of IAC.
+Additionally, with both of the authors living in Western countries (the United States and the Netherlands, respectively), our values around privacy have been shaped by ideals that differ from those held by people living within the Global South.
+Working to understand how cultural perceptions of privacy, especially within healthcare contexts, impact the implementation of certain principles within IAC is an imperative task and will help shape future iterations of this framework.